Beau lines - Nail and Distal Digit

 - Mees' lines – Transverse white bands resulting from arsenic poisoning, infections, systemic lupus erythematosus, acute renal failure, heart failure, chemotherapy, or ulcerative colitis.

-- Half and half nails – White band proximally and a red-brown band distally, resulting from chronic renal disease, Kawasaki disease, liver and gastrointestinal diseases, zinc deficiency, and chemotherapy.
+- – White band proximally and a red-brown band distally, resulting from chronic renal disease, Kawasaki disease, liver and gastrointestinal diseases, zinc deficiency, and chemotherapy.

-- Terry nails – A white band involving more than 80% of the total nail length, resulting from hepatic cirrhosis, heart failure, diabetes mellitus, and infections.
+- – A white band involving more than 80% of the total nail length, resulting from hepatic cirrhosis, heart failure, diabetes mellitus, and infections.

 Drug Reaction Data